TheCycoONE/IChess/README.md

 ### 50 Move Rule
 The program also adheres to the 50 move rule in chess in which if no irreversible move is made in 50 consecutive moves the game is considered a tie.
 An irreversible move is one in which a pawn is moved, or a piece is captured.

+### Unimplemented Rules
+* Dead position: If there is no sequence of moves left that would result in checkmate the game ends in a tie.
+* Threefold position: If all the pieces end up in the same position three times in a game, a player can call a draw.
+* Time control

 ## ARTIFICIAL INTELLIGENCE